Compare commits

 sudo apt-get update

-sudo apt-get install wget apt-transport-https gnupg lsb-release
+sudo apt-get install -y wget apt-transport-https gnupg lsb-release

 wget -qO - https://aquasecurity.github.io/trivy-repo/deb/public.key | sudo apt-key add -